abhynadar/gatsby_arcanvas/src/data/blog/aws/vpc/index.md

 ## VPC - Virtual Private Cloud

-VPC is a small portion of the AWS Cloud that is allocated to you account.
+VPC is a small portion of the AWS Cloud that is allocated to your account.
 It is a virtual network into which you launch your AWS resources like EC2 (Elastic Cloud Compute).
 This virtual network closely resembles a traditional network that you would have operated in your organization.
 It is a networking layer for your AWS resources like EC2 Instances.
 This helps logically isolate your AWS resources from other virtual networks in the AWS Cloud.

 ### VPC and the AWS Regions